Dima Halam Daogah

-Dima Halam Daogah was an Indian extremist group operating mainly in Assam and Nagaland.
+Dima Halam Daogah was an Indian extremist group operating mainly in the northeastern Assam and Nagaland states.
 The group laid down their arms in January 2013, and claimed to represent the Dimasa and their goal to create a Dimaland or Dimaraji in the two states.

 Objective

 The Dima Halam Daoga (DHD) is a descendant of the Dimasa National Security Force (DNSF), which ceased operations in 1995.
-Commander-in-Chief Jewel Gorlosa, refused to surrender and launched the Dima Halam Daogah.
-After the peace agreement between the DHD and the central government in the year 2003, the group further broke out and DHD(J) also known as Black Widow was born which was led by Jewel Gorlosa.
+Commander-in-Chief Jewel Gorlosa refused to surrender and launched the Dima Halam Daogah.
+After the peace agreement between the DHD and the central government in the year 2003, the group splintered further and DHD(J) also known as Black Widow was born which was led by Jewel Gorlosa.
 The Black Widow's declared objective is to create Dimaraji for the Dimasa people in Dima Hasao district only.
 However The objective of DHD (Nunisa faction) is to include parts of Cachar, Karbi Anglong, and Nagaon districts in Assam, and sections of Dimapur district in Nagaland.